 Executive coach Richard Leider is widely recognized for his work helping leaders discover the power of purpose.
 His sage advice about finding purpose gives us the opportunity to look inward; to discover new things about ourselves—and to lead differently.
-We’re thrilled that he’ll be joining us again as co-chair of our Global Institute for Leadership Development®, October 1-4, 2018 in Palm Desert, CA. He will help our participants tackle big questions like: “Why would someone choose to follow me?” and “Am I on a path to becoming a great leader?”
+We’re thrilled that he’ll be joining us again as faculty of our Global Institute for Leadership Development®, September 16-19, 2019 in Palm Desert, CA. He will help our participants tackle big questions like: “Why would someone choose to follow me?” and “Am I on a path to becoming a great leader?”

 There are no rigid formulas for how to write your purpose statement as a leader, mentor or coach, but there are many helpful techniques to assist you.
 Here are seven ideas that have brought powerful results to many people over the years.
 Use them to see what you can discover about yourself and your dreams.

 1. Think about this sentence for a moment: “From family and friends who knew me when I was very young, I have heard that my “special gift” is __________________________.”
 How have these “gifts” persisted in your life?